qmk/qmk_firmware/keyboards/bm60ec_rgb/keymaps/umbacos/readme.md

-# The default keymap for bm60rgb
+# The default keymap for bm60ec rgb